viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XAxiDma_IntrDisable( &AxiDmaInstance, XAXIDMA_IRQ_ALL_MASK, XAXIDMA_DMA_TO_DEVICE );
 ```

 We need to have a space in memory for the AXI DMA to load data into.
-The easiest way is to declare a global variable as follows.
+The easiest way is to declare a global array as follows.

 ```c++
 u16 DataBuffer[ SAMPLE_COUNT + 8 ] __attribute__((aligned(4)));
 ```

+Important considerations go into declaring an array for receiving data from AXI DMA.
+Let me explain:

+1. **Data type:** In our case, the AXI-Stream data width is 16 bits.
+This is because the XADC Wizzard exposes a 16-bit wide master AXI-Stream interface, and it goes as the 16-bit stream all the way into the AXI DMA.
+So, we use the data type `u16`.
+2. **Array length:** The number of samples we transfer in one DMA transfer is given by the macro `SAMPLE_COUNT`.
+However, there is a catch.
+The ARM Cortex-A9 processor has a cache line size of 32 bytes.
+   **TODO** Because we need to invalidate Data Cache in a slightly bigger memory range.
+Otherwise we risk cache issues caused by end of the buffer not aligned with cache line.
+3. **Memory alignment:** dd

+bla bla

+### Converting raw XADC data samples to the voltage

+bla bla